Mark your calendars for May 4-6, 2018, because I’m hosting a Jane’s Walk in Greenpoint, Brooklyn!

-Leading her first tour; Re-Zoning Brooklyn; a Waterfront Story is Lynn del Sol, a native New Yorker and twenty year resident of North Brooklyn.
+Leading her first series of tours, Rezoning Brooklyn: A Waterfront Story, is Lynn del Sol, a native New Yorker and 20-year resident of North Brooklyn.
 She’ll guide crowds through the two-mile stretch of land that makes up the sometimes contentious Greenpoint-Williamsburg Waterfront.

-Along the way, she’ll dive deep – pointing out infrastructure projects, waterfront history, new construction, affordable housing, historic homes, landmark misses and the future of public access and public input in city planning.
+Along the way, she’ll dive deep, pointing out infrastructure projects, waterfront history, new construction, affordable housing, historic homes, landmark misses, as well as the future of public access and public input in city planning.

-Be prepared.
-This walk is an estimated 90 minutes.
-Covering 9-12 stops in Greenpoint’s northernmost point.
-Wear comfortable shoes.
-Parts of the walk feel like an open construction site.
+This walk is an estimated 90 minutes, covering nine to 12 stops in Greenpoint’s northernmost point, and parts of the walk will feel like navigating an open construction site.
+So come prepared and wear comfortable shoes!
 Opportunities to eat, drink, and use the restroom are planned.

 - Saturday, May 5 — 1 pm and 3 pm